Pranav793/SWTPM-FastAPI/README.md

 ## Key Features
 - **REST API**: Access TPM2 functionality via a FastAPI-based REST API for easy integration with other services and automation.
 - **CLI Interface**: Use the Python command-line interface (CLI) for direct TPM2 operations from the terminal or scripts.
+- **Encrypted File Store**: Secure key-value storage with TPM2 encryption, allowing you to store and retrieve sensitive data in encrypted JSON files.